 As we’ve mentioned in many other blog posts before, failing to report and analyze results will result in not knowing what is important and where to go next.
 And that may mean difficulties justifying your results.

-Without proper campaign tracking, it’s likely that marketing won’t be attributing ROI to the leads they brought in and the investment may end up being seen as a waste of money.
+Without proper campaign tracking, it’s likely that inbound marketing won’t be attributing ROI to the leads they brought in and the investment may end up being seen as a waste of money.

 Your business changes over time, most of these changes are unpredictable.

 You and your team need to adapt to constant changes and evolution in work dynamics and objectives.
 These changes and exceptions may be easier to implement for people and teams, but may get harder when adapting and improving them in systems that don't always allow for customization, or maybe not to the extent needed.
 That's when systems start to fail or to feel uncomfortable.
 And when you start needing several workarounds to get to the solution you need, it can become inefficient and disorganized.

 These types of problems can also arise when your marketing automation system doesn’t scale as your business grows and changes: their capabilities may just be too limited for your needs.